kcharb7/Mission-to-Mars/README.md

           alt="Responsive image"
         />
 ```
-To add the Mars facts table alongside the featured image, I added new code with a column class with four columns after the closing tags of the second <div />:
+To add the Mars facts table alongside the featured image, I added new code with a column class with four columns after the closing tags of the second div:
 ```
     <!-- Mars Featured Image -->
     <div class="row" id="mars-featured-image">